grayside/adamross.dev/content/post/2024/dependency-updates-more-than-review/index.md

 ---

 I enjoy tools that automate dependency updates in my projects (looking at you, Renovate and Dependabot).
 They save my team a lot of time: with a quick glance and the push of a couple buttons, I can update dozens of dependencies in a repository.
 Even better, the work came to me, I didn't need to go looking for release schedules or subscribe to a newsletter.
-This is a mostly helpful and definitely transformative change to how I see teams handle 3rd party updates.
+This is a mostly helpful and big change to how I see teams handle 3rd party updates.

 {{< callout info >}}👋 This post isn't about saving time by scheduling and grouping dependency updates, though those are great things to consider.{{</ callout >}}

-## Let's get on the same page, what do dependency automation tools do?
+## Let's get on the same page, what do these dependency automation tools do?

 They help in the following ways:

 * Notify project maintainers that a dependency has an update
 * Modify the project's package manifest to reference the updated code
 * Open a Pull Request and highlight some context on the change
-* and Trigger your automated tests
+* and because you have CI set up, they trigger your automated tests

 When I start my day and look at a Pull Request created by a tool like this, I may see a lot of encouraging green checkmarks ✅ declaring merge-worthiness.

 ## The tools did all the work, I can review & merge, right?

 Seeing green checkmarks is necessary but not sufficient to merge.
-Automated checks can safely tell me where to prioritize review time.
+I trust automated checks to tell me where to prioritize my review time.
 As the human in the loop, I should verify:

 1. Did the automated tests pass?
 2. Do I recall a problem with this library's previous updates?
 Maybe I should manually test the change.
 3. Does the package follow [semantic versioning](https://semver.org/)?
-Can I recognize a major update that might break compatibility in unanticipated and untested ways?
+A major update breaks compatibility, what other changes to the code are necessary?

 With answers "Yes", "No Problem", and "No", I could just merge...